Photo of Dr. Anna Bettini

 Biography

-I am a postdoctoral research associate at the Calgary Institute for Humanities and the History department at the University of Calgary.
+I am a postdoctoral research associate in the History department at the University of Calgary.
 My research interests include the anthropology of energy, environmental history, processes of deindustrialization, and social and environmental justice.

 Originally from Italy, I completed my university studies in the U.S. and in the U.K, where I received a double B.A. degree in Anthropology and Primate Behavior & Ecology from Central Washington University and an M.A in Social Anthropology at the University of Kent.
 In 2021, I successfully defended my Ph.D. in Anthropology at the University of Alberta, Canada.
 In my doctoral research titled Voices from a Fractured Landscape: Fracking, Senses of Places, and Risks in Taranaki, Aotearoa New Zealand, I explored the perspectives on hydraulic fracturing in Taranaki, Aotearoa New Zealand, to understand the changes and the impacts people have experienced around their senses of place and belonging.
 My ethnographic study unveiled the risks and living conditions experienced by those living in fossil fuel-dependent regions, where new or unconventional extractive techniques occur.